Skip to contents

 Details

-To test the predictive ability of a fitted model it can be helpful to assess the variation in the computed RMSE.
-The variation is calculated by refitting the model on n bootstrap replicates and storing the resulting RMSE values.
+To test the predictive stability of a fitted model it can be helpful to assess the variation in a performance metric.
+The variation is calculated by refitting the model on repeated samples and storing the resulting metric values.

 Author